 Tagged: why is my autistic employee so rude

-In many neurotypical workplaces, it is seen as polite and professional to soften negative feedback.
-Managers hint, use idioms, make light jokes, and rely on tone and facial expressions to signal that someone needs...
+Read without ads In many neurotypical workplaces, it is seen as polite and professional to soften negative feedback.
+Managers hint, use idioms, make light jokes, and rely on tone and facial expressions to signal...

-In many offices, small talk is part of the culture.
-Neurotypical employees often enjoy swinging by a desk to chat about weekend plans, last night’s game, or the latest TV show.
-These quick conversations...
+Read without ads In many offices, small talk is part of the culture.
+Neurotypical employees often enjoy swinging by a desk to chat about weekend plans, last night’s game, or the latest TV show....

-You’re a manager sitting in your office with your door closed, lights dimmed, and your head in your hands.
-Feeling a tension headache coming on, you gently massage your temples while going over the...
+Read without ads You’re a manager sitting in your office with your door closed, lights dimmed, and your head in your hands.
+Feeling a tension headache coming on, you gently massage your temples while...